pavel-hrdina/AdventureGame/docs/DOCUMENTATION.md

 - **Combat Option:** If you choose to fight, you can use the knowledge from the tome to exploit its weaknesses.
 - **Negotiation Option:** Alternatively, you can attempt to negotiate with it.
 Perhaps it values something more than just a fight—like a promise of freedom or a trade for an item.

+Every encounter will have consequences, shaping the story and your character’s journey.
+If you fail to defeat an enemy, you may lose health or be forced to retreat, altering your path through the dungeon, you may even lose the game.

 ---